-Reality Bites provides the best coverage of political issues related to Halifax and City Council anywhere in the Halifax Regional Municipality.
+Reality Bites provides the best coverage of current affairs and political issues related to Halifax and City Council anywhere in the Halifax Regional Municipality.
 Oh, and we bring the snark, too.
-Contact firstname.lastname@example.org to send a tip.
+Contact email@example.com to send a tip.

 Halifax NDP Member of Parliament, Megan Leslie is calling on Nova Scotians to help save a proposed law that would compel the federal government to make substantial cuts to Canada’s greenhouse gas emissions.
 Bill C-311 would require the government to set targets reducing emissions to 25 percent below 1990 levels by the year 2020 and to 80 percent below by 2050.
 It would also require the federal Minister of the Environment to set an interim emissions reduction target for 2015 within six months after the bill becomes law.
 In addition, a federal commissioner would be required to publish a report every two years analyzing the government's progress in meeting its emissions reduction targets.

 The Conservatives have opposed the bill, known as theClimate Change Accountability Act, since the NDP first introduced it in 2006.
 However, in spite of Conservative opposition, the bill passed the Commons in 2008, but did not receive Senate approval before Parliament was dissolved for a federal election.
 The NDP re-introduced the measure in 2009.